 The Stinging Sensation

-Hive has few restrictions if any.
-Twenty-two insect-adorned pentagonal tiles—depicting bugs like ants, beetles, and spiders—form the game's board or "hive."
+Twenty-two insect-adorned pentagonal tiles—depicting bugs like ants, beetles, and spiders—form this game's board or "hive."
 The length of play depends on how efficiently players can build up their "swarm" to surround the opponent's queen bee.
 No worries on actually getting stung, though: This one's quick and painless—as all good relationships should be.

 The Martial Arts Scenario